Connections

 Developing Connections

-There is something magical about connecting with other beings.
-“There is no such thing as a happy hermit.”
-This is a common tenet in the happiness literature.
-When we connect meaningfully with other beings, the magic begins to unfold, and something special happens.
-Changes happen within ourselves and between one another.
-We feel less isolated or alone and a part of something greater.
-This changes the human condition, gives meaning to life, and motivates us to want more of what matters most: connection or love.
+There is something magical about connecting with others.
+No one can truly thrive in isolation.
+The magic unfolds when we connect meaningfully with others, and something special happens.
+We feel less isolated and more integrated into a larger whole and a part of something greater.
+This changes the human condition, gives meaning to life, and motivates us to want more of what matters most: connection and love.

 The need for social interaction is baked into our DNA.
 It is how we regulate ourselves, arguably a biological necessity as vital as food and shelter.
 Historically, we learned to work together to build social structures.
 To be banned from society was almost certainly a death sentence.
 However, connections extend beyond social structures, family, interpersonal relationships, and safety; we also need healthy connections to ourselves, our community, our planet, and the powers that created this world we enjoy.